charlestang/wordpress-ultimate-toolkit/README.md

  * Add custom css/js code snippets to your page without edit theme files

 ### Widgets
- * Output recent posts
+ * NEW!
+Output recent posts
+ * NEW!
+Output most viewed posts(need WP-Postviews plugin)
  * Output random posts
  * Output related posts(only on a single post page)
  * Output posts in the same category(only on a single post page)
  * Output most commented posts
- * Output recent comments with comment contents
+ * NEW!
+Output recent comments with comment contents
  * Output active commentators
  * Output recent commentators